kubernetes/sig-release/release-team/role-handbooks/ci-signal/upgrade-job-versions.md

 - first line of build log has `--extract=ci/latest --extract=ci/k8s-stable1`
 - **old-version** is `release-1.11` HEAD, **new-version** is `master` HEAD (as of the the time the job ran)

 OR:

 - search for the job https://github.com/kubernetes/test-infra/search?q=ci-kubernetes-e2e-gce-new-master-upgrade-cluster-parallel&unscoped_q=ci-kubernetes-e2e-gce-new-master-upgrade-cluster-parallel
 - job is defined at https://github.com/kubernetes/test-infra/blob/3caafeffebfef243499a92c76cc5eea9e216f138/config/jobs/kubernetes/sig-cluster-lifecycle/k8s-upgrade-gce.yaml#L355
-- relevant paramters are `- --extract=ci/latest - --extract=ci/k8s-stable1`
+- relevant parameters are `- --extract=ci/latest - --extract=ci/k8s-stable1`
 - **old-version** is `release-1.11` HEAD, **new-version** is `master` HEAD (as of the the time the job ran)

 ### Option C: Look at the job's log